 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; they punish a standard bin that was not built for the job.
-For these heavy tear-offs, we route a reinforced 30-yard container with a heavier floor plate: we cap the fill volume well below the visual rim to keep axle weight legal.
-We use a low-wall lowboy for transport; however, we also handle standard C&D jobs through our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more per square than asphalt shingles.
+For these jobs, we route a reinforced 30-yard bin with a heavier floor plate and ribbed sides to handle the stress.
+We cap the fill volume well below the visual rim to keep the axle weight legal; our lowboy handles the transport.
+We also offer a general construction debris service for your lighter mixed loads.

 Same-day Pickup for Fast Roof Project Turnover